 contacting us using the contact details specified in section 15 below.

 13.1.
 We have systems and processes in place designed to hold your information securely.
 Only authorised personnel are granted access to your information.
 We also have in place processes designed to identify you when you deal with us by phone, online or face to face.
 These processes are designed to ensure we only disclose your information to you, or someone properly authorised by you.
 You need to keep access details like user names and passwords confidential and not share them or leave them somewhere that is easy for others to access or find.

 13.2.
-The platform is built on international security standards.
+The platform for our Services is built on international security standards.

 13.3.
-Despite the above-mentioned technical and security measures, we cannot guarantee that information transmitted via the Internet is absolutely safe, so we cannot absolutely guarantee that the Personal Information that you provide to us through our Website will be safe at all times.
+Despite the above-mentioned technical and security measures, we cannot guarantee that information transmitted via the Internet is absolutely safe, so we cannot absolutely guarantee that the Personal Information that you provide to us through our Website or the use of the Services will be safe at all times.
 We will not be held liable for any loss or damage arising from or caused by any event that may occur in connection with unauthorised access to your personal data, and we shall not be held liable in compensation for such loss or damage.

 14.1.
 You have the right to correct your Personal Information held by us if you believe it to be inaccurate or out of date.
 We will then amend your records accordingly.
 If we disagree with the correction, we will advise you of the reasons for doing so and will make a note on your record of this.

 14.2.
 You are generally entitled to access your Personal Information.
 This can be arranged so by calling or writing to our Privacy Officer.
 The details of the Privacy Officer’s contact information are listed in the section 15 entitled ‘Privacy Enquiries and Complaints’ below.
 Your request should include a detailed description of the information required.
 To ensure information is only disclosed to those entitled to it you may be asked for identification, or in the case of a telephone call asked to answer a series of questions to verify your identity.